saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/createOrderFulfillmentWave.md

      * **Order Items Processing:**
        * Initializes `picklistOrderItemsList` to store the order items.
        * Iterates over each `item` in the `orderItems`.
-       * Adds each item directly to `picklistOrderItemsList` (commented code suggests possible detailed mapping of item fields).
+       * Adds each item directly to `picklistOrderItemsList`
        * Assigns `picklistOrderItemsList` to the `picklistOrderItems` field in `picklistMap`.
 2. **Service Call: `co.hotwax.poorti.FulfillmentServices.create#Picklist`**
    * **Operation:** Creates a picklist using the `picklistMap`.